 Go in the strength you have and save Israel out of Midian’s hand.
 Am I not sending you?Judges 6:14

 Gideon asks for a sign to confirm his commission by God and goes to prepare an offering.
 He returns bringing meat, broth in a pot, and some unleavened bread.
 The angel of the Lord is still sitting waiting in the shade of an oak tree and instructs Gideon to place the meat and bread on a nearby rock and to pour out the broth.
-Gideon obeys and as he does so the angel reaches out and touches the offering with the tip of the staff which was in his hand.
-Fire flares from the rock and consume the offering, showing that it was accepted by God, and then the angel disappears.
+Gideon obeys and as he does the angel reaches out and touches the offering with the tip of the staff which was in his hand.
+Fire flares from the rock and consumes the offering, showing that it was accepted by God, and then the angel disappears.

 Gideon’s response is not reassurance from the sign he has just seen but rather horror as he realises he has seen the angel of the Lord face to face!